kbaranko/peaky-finders/README.md

 # Peaky-Finders

-This peak load forecasting application provides two resources for New York City building owners, facility managers, and residents interested in tomorrow's total electricity grid demand.
+This peak load forecasting application providing two resources for New York City building owners, facility managers, and residents interested in tomorrow's total electricity grid demand.
 The first model is a next-day hourly load curve for the NYISO.
 The second is a confidence interval representing the percent chance that tomorrow will be a peak load event.

 ## Tech Stack